ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 ```
 ^^^ This example goes through the file ```PlayList.m3u```, checks for all files that do not have karaoke files (i.e. no ```*.srt``` or ```*.lrc``` sidecar file), creates a ```PlayList-without lrc srt.m3u``` consisting of those files.
 Bbecause the `````CreateSRTFileWrite``` option was used, it also generates a script to actually create the missing karaoke files.
 The ``GetLyricsFileWrite``` option can instead be used to *ONLY* obataining lyrics, and save the karaoke generation for later.

-### TODO create-karaoke-automatically-from-approved-lyrics.bat {folder to recurse through]

-Looks through a folder tree for *approved* lyric files that do not have a karaoke, then generates the karaoke automatically.
-This way one can focus solely on lyric alignment, then run this at bedtime to find all the alignedl yrics and automatically make the karaoke files.

 ____________________________________________________________________________________________________________